brettalanmeyer/ping-pong/README.md

 ## TODO

-* Add title attributes to skype messages
+* Move button controller to api controller
 * Multiple offices - generate an unexposed api key for each office that can only be given out by admin ** how to clear session once an change has been made
 * Changelog page - add link to main page